hadjichristslave/SMC/README.md

 #Anything else

-Any further information can be found in my master thesis repository
+Any further information can be found in my master thesis repository.
+If something is missing send me an email.